Jbleezy/BO1-Reimagined/README.md

 ### Testing
 * Check if zombies are bleeding out on any maps while doing normal strats (add print statement to zombie failsafe death)
-* Five: see if elevator can be broken in coop by someone calling it and the other using it from inside
-* Versus: check if turrets work correctly

 ### Maybe
 * If you have 4 perks or more, still allow players to buy perks but bought perk will replace oldest perk?